TOPIC : Research and Innovation Staff Exchange

 5. Proposal templates, evaluation forms and model grant agreements (MGA):

-Marie Skłodowska-Curie Research and Innovation Staff Exchange (RISE): [The relevant versions will be published at the opening of the call for proposals]
+Marie Skłodowska-Curie Research and Innovation Staff Exchange (RISE):

 Specific rules and funding rates are described in the MSCA part of the Work Programme.